LSS-USP/kiskadee-ranking-data/README.md

 It is worth mentioning that for Frama-C, we also had to ignore the C++ test cases, since this tool can only analyze C programs.

-**TODO: GENERATE TABLES WITH NUMBERS OF TESTCASES FOR EACH CWE AND NUMBERS OF TESTCASES FOR EACH CWE USED IN THE EXPERIMENT.**

 ## Preprocessing the reports to generate the trainning set

-**TODO: talk about unrelated flaws (section 8.3 in Juliet documentation)**

 After generating the reports, we need to pre-process them before we are able to use them to train our model.
 We need to